Skip to Content

 Thanks for reading! (me at Studio Realm Oamaru)

 I hope this blog helps you make the most of your Christchurch to Dunedin road trip.
-If you did find it helpful then check out some more in-depth blogs about New Zealand on My Queenstown Diary.
+If you did find it helpful, then feel free to browse some more of my blogs!
 I have tons of road trip guides, hiking guides, and tons of information on Queenstown, Wanaka, and more.
-Enjoy!
+I’ve also included a few blogs I think you’ll find interesting below:

 Matt